jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 If I don’t believe material prosperity will bring me happiness, can I be relied on to work for the benefit and material prosperity of the community?

-If I'm a non-Christian resident here, can I trust my tourist Christian neighbor is going to take care of their yard, drive on the correct side of the road, and generally perform actions which help strengthen the infrastructure of the state needed for my own projects (rather than undermine them)).
+If I'm a non-Christian resident here, can I trust that my tourist Christian neighbor is going to take care of their yard, drive on the correct side of the road, and generally perform actions which help strengthen the infrastructure of the state needed for my own projects (rather than undermine them)).

-If I don’t believe that happiness can be found in spiritual / virtuous well-being can I be relied on to support the cultural institutions designed to support such development.
+If I don’t believe that happiness can be found in spiritual / virtuous well-being can I be relied on to support the cultural institutions designed to support such development?

 # What does this mean for engagement in the world? (c.
 11-21)